The Athenian Owl by Russell A. Augustin, AU Capital Management, LLC ……

 The Colosseo Collection ……

-Athens was a great military power in ancient Greece and is considered the birthplace of Western civilization and democracy.
-After defeating the Persians at the Battle of Marathon in 490 BCE, Athens was brought into a golden age.
+Athens was a great military power in ancient Greece and is considered one of the birthplaces of Western civilization and democracy.
+After defeating the Persians at the Battle of Marathon in 490 BCE, Athens entered into a golden age.

 During this period of prosperity, Athens expanded its political and economic influence throughout the Greek world, allowing artistic and intellectual progress to flourish at a rate which has never been matched.
 Their military and naval strength was aided significantly by their influx of funds from the mining of silver at Laurion, as well as the combined resources from the Delian League, which Athens now led.